 Time to switch up your binge-watching queue.

-Want a good film that captivates you and makes you more knowledgeable?
-We’ve rounded up some of our favorite food documentaries to watch which explore the food industry and reveal common misleading information about sugar, wheat, and other false claims in between.
+Want a good film that captivates you and makes you more knowledgeable when it comes to keto?
+We’ve rounded up some of the best food documentaries to watch which explore the food industry and reveal common misleading information about sugar, wheat, and other false claims in between.

 Remember “Super Size Me” and the shock it created around eating fast food?
-Comedian Tom Naughton responds head-on by following a diet consisting of double cheeseburgers and fried chicken to demonstrate that almost everything you think you know about obesity and healthy eating is wrong.
+Comedian Tom Naughton responds head-on with his movie Fat Head and follows a diet consisting of double cheeseburgers and fried chicken to demonstrate that almost everything you think you know about obesity and healthy eating is wrong.

 There’s no sugar coating it, director Stephanie Soechtig has had it with “Big Sugar”.
-This documentary follows families struggling with obesity, diabetes, and other health issues all linked to neglect from the US government, to accurately assess the risk of sugar in the American diet, especially that of children.
+Fed Up follows families struggling with obesity, diabetes, and other health issues all linked to neglect from the US government, to accurately assess the risk of sugar in the American diet, especially that of children.

 “The Magic Pill is amazing and so eye-opening.
 You will throw away everything in your pantry after watching it.
 It’s so cool to see how impactful changing your diet is.” — Hip2Keto Michelle